kamaltmo/SimplMind/README.md

 Layer out = new Layer(1);

 ```
-After you have created the required layers you can constuct a Mind
+After you have created the required layers you can construct a Mind
 ```
-// The final variables tells us if the mind should normalize data or not Mind test = new Mind(in, hidden, out, true);
+// The final variable tells us if the mind should normalise data or not Mind test = new Mind(in, hidden, out, true);
 ```